skarrmann/horizon/README.md

 * **Rev2.3** (2022-03-21)
     * Horizon Board Producer plugin: Upgrade to KiCad 6
     * PCB, Schematic: No physical changes.
 Files upgraded to KiCad 6, and Gerber files regenerated using updated files.
+* **Rev2.4** (2023-11-09)
+    * Horizon Board Producer plugin: Upgrade to KiCad 7
+    * PCB, Schematic: No physical changes.
+Files upgraded to KiCad 7, and Gerber files regenerated using updated files.